emintham/myblog/src/content/blog/comparison-its-effect-on-inner-peace-and-outer-deportment.md

 stubborn to usher out than they were to let in the door.
 Therapy is widely regarded as the most recommended way of shedding mental and behavioural habits in modern times.
-While therapy (with the right therapist) excels at unearthing deeply rooted mental shortcuts, I believe it would be far more beneficial to learn mindfulness/meditation and practice it early and often to avoid picking up these unwanted traits and behaviours in the first place.
-Not only does this serve as prevention, it also reduces a reliance on an external party.
+While therapy (with the right therapist) excels at unearthing deeply rooted mental shortcuts, early adoption of mindfulness, self-awareness, and meditation can help you identify and uproot these habits before they take hold.
+Moreover, they do not require an external party to help you and requires no lengthy search process for the right fit.

 There are, however, other benefits to comparison.
 By comparing ourselves against the past, we can have a better sense of progress and achievement.
-We often look at a mountaintop in the distance, imagining the elation at scaling its summit, all while losing sight of the fact that we are already on a significant peak, the journey to which held its own vistas and trials, now perhaps taken for granted.
+We often look at a mountaintop in the distance, salivating at the prospective elation at scaling its summit, all while losing sight of the fact that we are already on a significant peak, the journey to which held its own vistas and trials, now perhaps taken for granted.
 Care, however, needs to be used in special cases.
-Merging past victories too strongly with one's identity can be a source of pain— especially if one is no longer able to perform at the same level.
+Ensconcing one's identity within past victories can be a source of pain— especially if one is no longer able to perform at the same level.
 The pain and disappointment from such a letdown can be very difficult for people to handle, especially those who used to operate at an elite level[^3].